NYULibraries/ariadne/README.md

 ### Usage

-Since the backend is a Golang application, you can run it while developing with:
+Since the backend is a Go application, you can run it while developing with:

 ```
 go run server.go